 One reason that people cut their lawns so short is a misguided effort to reduce chores.
-By giving the lawn a crew-cut each time you mow, the reasoning goes, you can mow every 10 days (for example) rather than every week.
+By giving the lawn a crew-cut each time you mow, you might think you can mow every 10 days (for example) rather than every week.

-In reality, though, you'll really only buy a few extra days between mowings with this strategy, and in the long run, your lawn will pay a heavy price for your extra hour of free time, as you'll see.
+In reality, though, you'll really only buy a few extra days between mowings with this strategy; in the long run, your lawn will pay a heavy price for your extra hour of free time, as you'll see.

 Cutting your lawn grass short really won't save you much on lawn chore time, and it's not realistic to think that you're going to achieve the picture-perfect lawn you dream of.
 In fact, you may well end up with an uglier, more labor-intensive lawn than if you cut the lawn to a proper length from the start.

 The Effects of Cutting the Lawn Too Short